 Sitting between boxes in the shadow of a dusty light, she came across something that made her smile.
-A Xerox of one of her answer scripts.
+A photocopy of one of her answer scripts.

 ” You are not going anywhere till you work out all those problems.
 Just look at this answer sheet of yours!
 It is so red!”, ordered her mother.